swayf/grako/README.rst

 -------

 The following must be mentioned as contributors of thoughts, ideas, code, *and funding* to the **Grako** project:

+    **Niklaus Wirth** was the chief designer of the programming languages Euler, Algol W, Pascal, Modula, Modula-2, Oberon, Oberon-2, and Oberon-07.
+In the last chapter of his 1976 book `Algorithms + Data Structures = Programs`_, Wirth_ creates a top-down, descent parser with recovery for the Pascal_-like, `LL(1)`_ programming language `PL/0`_.
+The structure of the program is that of a PEG_ parser, though the concept of PEG_ wasn't formalized until 2004.

     **Bryan Ford** introduced_ PEG_ (parsing expression grammars) in 2004.